MCDMSociety/MOrepo/contribute.md

 Contributing to MOrepo
 ======================

 All researchers are welcome to contribute to MOrepo with instances, results etc. Each contribution will be added as a sub-repository to the [MCDMSociety](https://github.com/MCDMSociety) organization at GitHub.
-Name the repository MO-repo-`<first_author><year>` e.g. `MOrepo-Gadegaard16`.
+Name the repository MOrepo-`<first_author><year>` e.g. `MOrepo-Gadegaard16`.

 As maintainers of MOrepo we will do our best to help you in the process.
 That is, you are always welcome to contact us if you have problems following the steps below.
 The best way to do this is to file an [issue](https://github.com/MCDMSociety/MOrepo/issues) at GitHub and we will try to resolve your issues asap.